refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 };
 ```

-Also you need to add the refine logo to the public folder.
+Also you need to add the Refine logo to the public folder.
 You can find the logo [here](https://github.com/refinedev/refine/blob/master/examples/blog-next-refine-pwa/public/refine_logo.png).

 The code above is relatively straightforward, we created a functional component structure with a destructured children argument.
-In the returned JSX code, we created a navbar with the refine logo and a cart button, and below it is the children argument rendered dynamically to the template.
+In the returned JSX code, we created a navbar with the Refine logo and a cart button, and below it is the children argument rendered dynamically to the template.

 To understand how the children argument works, we need to take a look at the `<Layout />` component and how it works.

-The `<Layout />` component is used to wrap the contents of a component or custom page that will be rendered to **refine**’s default layout.
+The `<Layout />` component is used to wrap the contents of a component or custom page that will be rendered to **Refine**’s default layout.

-Suppose we want to render the content of a list component to **refine**’s layout, we would go about it like so:
+Suppose we want to render the content of a list component to **Refine**’s layout, we would go about it like so:

 ```tsx
 const List: React.FC<Props> = () => {